 - Preheat oven to 350 degrees.
 Coat a 10-inch Bundt pan with baking spray.

 - Make the filling by mixing together brown sugar, flour, cinnamon, and melted butter.
 Set aside.

 - In a large bowl, cream together butter and sugar.
 Add eggs, one at a time.
 Add milk and vanilla.
 Add flour, baking powder, and salt.
 Stir in blueberries.

-- Fill the Bundt pan without about ⅓ of batter.
-Spoon ⅓ of filling evenly over batter.
-Add another ⅓ of batter, then top with ⅓ of filling.
+- Fill the Bundt pan with about 1/3 of batter.
+Spoon 1/3 of filling evenly over batter.
+Add another 1/3 of batter, then top with 1/3 of filling.
 Repeat with remaining batter and filling.

-- Bake at 350 degrees for 35-40 minutes, or until cake tester inserted in center comes out clean.
+- Bake at 350 degrees for 45 minutes to an hour, or until a cake tester inserted in center comes out clean.
 Cool in pan 10 minutes before removing.
 Let cake cool until slightly warm to the touch before drizzling with glaze.